-Patients told us that the receptionist was helpful and always did their utmost to arrange appointments that met their needs.
+Patients told us that the receptionists were helpful.
+They told us that they could access appointments that met their needs.
 They also said that they had enough time during their appointment and did not feel rushed.
 We noted that appointments ran smoothly on the day of the inspection and patients were not kept waiting.

-Staff told us that they currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
-The practice had carried out an assessment to review the needs of patients and this was kept under review to help staff assist patients who may require additional support.
+Staff told us that they had some patients for whom they needed to make adjustments to enable them to receive treatment.
+The practice monitored the needs of patients to help staff assist patients who may require additional support.